Woman smiling at laptop.

 Culturally responsive and equitable evaluation (CREE) is not just one method of evaluation, it is an approach that should be infused into all evaluation methodologies.
 CREE advances equity by informing strategy, program improvement, decision-making, policy formation, and change.

-Expanding the Bench® (ETB) works to support Evaluators and Funders of Evaluation to ensure that power is distributed equitably to lead change toward justice.
-Our work lifts up the strengths and careers of racially and ethnically diverse Evaluators who have been historically and/or are presently underrepresented or marginalized in the U.S. In doing so we reach many audiences, and it’s vital that we create a shared understanding around culturally responsive and equitable evaluation (CREE).
+Expanding the Bench® (ETB) works to support evaluators and funders of evaluation to ensure that power is distributed equitably to lead change toward justice.
+In doing so we reach many audiences, and it’s vital that we create a shared understanding around culturally responsive and equitable evaluation (CREE).
 That’s why, with help from content experts and learning guides, we developed the CREE Learning Series.

 The CREE Learning Series provides an introductory overview of culturally responsive and equitable evaluation for beginner-to-intermediate learners that outlines key principles and theory, importance in evaluation practice, and various aspects of its application.
-The Series includes self-paced learning through video content and discussion boards on an online platform, further exploration and exercises through a guided workbook, and live discussions with learning guides and peers.
+The series is hosted on the teachable platform through video content broken down into three sections that ground learners in the foundations of CREE, provide perspectives of CREE in practice, and make the case for CREE within your work.

-The participation fee for the CREE Learning Series is determined based on a sliding scale ranging from $200-$500*.
-Participation is free for Advancing Culturally-responsive and Equitable (ACE) Evaluation Network Members, community members of the Leaders in Equitable Evaluation and Diversity (LEEAD) Program, students, and direct Funders of ETB.
+Registration is on a rolling basis.
+Upon registration, participants will be able to access teach:able asynchronously.
+The participation fee for the CREE Learning Series is determined based on a sliding scale ranging from $150-$300*.
+Participation fees are waived for Advancing Culturally-responsive and Equitable (ACE) Evaluation Network Members, community members of the Leaders in Equitable Evaluation and Diversity (LEEAD) Program, students, and direct funders of ETB.

 The Series is offered in three parts, with each part containing four videos (about 10 minutes in length, each).
 Topics include: